Have questions? We're here.

 Option 2 – Full-day experience: Dunluce Castle, Giant’s Causeway

-Northern Ireland is blessed with impressive natural scenery: vast valleys, glittering lakes and cliffs hoisted up from the Atlantic.
+Northern Ireland has impressive natural scenery: vast valleys, glittering lakes, and cliffs hoisted up from the Atlantic.
 Visit its most famous natural attraction, the Giant’s Causeway.
-Listed as a UNESCO World Heritage Site, the Giant’s Causeway consists of some 40,000 interlocking basalt columns lifted from the ocean by volcanic activity over 60 million years ago.
-Of course, according to legend, giants strode across columns over the sea from Scotland, creating what looks like a giant pathway of stepping-stones that start on land and disappear into the ocean.
-After lunch at a local restaurant, follow the Scenic Causeway Road to Dunluce Castle.
+Listed as a UNESCO World Heritage Site, the Giant’s Causeway consists of 40,000 interlocking basalt columns lifted from the ocean by volcanic activity over 60 million years ago.
+Of course, according to legend, giants strode across columns over the sea from Scotland, creating a giant pathway of stepping-stones that start on land and disappear into the ocean.
+After lunch at a local restaurant, you follow the Scenic Causeway Road to Dunluce Castle.
 Once the headquarters of the MacDonnell clan, the castle fell victim to a violent storm and was abandoned.
-Its ruins and spectacular backdrop have been popular recently, after it was used as the Castle of Pyke in the famous series Game of Thrones.
-Returning to Londonderry~Derry, enjoy a short driving tour before returning to the ship.
+Its ruins and spectacular backdrop have been popular recently after it was used as the Castle of Pyke in the famous series Game of Thrones.
+Returning to Londonderry~Derry, you enjoy a short driving tour before returning to the ship.

 Day 5: Killybergs and Slieve League Cliffs, Ireland